What's New

 Torres del Paine weather

 Giovanna told us that we could hike for another hour around the pebble-strewn beach to a point where we could touch the glacier.
-The prospect of adding another two hours to our four-hour trek back dissuaded us, so we unanimously agreed to head back to Hotel Salto Chico.
+The prospect of adding another two hours to our four-hour trek back dissuaded us, so we unanimously agreed to head back to the lodge.

-The return trip went quickly, except for the last kilometer, when aching feet and muscles made every lead-weighted step feel like a forced march.
-We revived our flagging pace by savoring thoughts of a delicious meal in Explora Hotel Salto Chico, followed by a hot water soak in the Jacuzzi.
+The return trip went quickly, except for the last kilometer.
+We revived our flagging pace by savoring thoughts of a delicious meal in Explora Patagonia and a hot water soak in the Jacuzzi.

 After a satisfying dinner, we fell into a deep sleep.
 We needed to rest.
 The next day's hike would bring us closer to the granite spires that dominate Torres del Paine National Park.